lpereira1/pan_address_export/README.md

 This is useful if you dont have Panorama and need to get an address group from one firewall to another.

+You can chose to export to a file as JSON and commit or not commit as you feel is needed.
+See the arguments at the bottom of the readme.

 ### Installation and requirements
 Requires
  * Python3